The Top Pros and Cons of a Secured Line of Credit

 For example, securing your loan with business property and facilities might be better than using your personal home.
 After all, you probably won’t need the business property anymore if you decide to close your business.
 However, whether your business succeeds or fails, you’ll need a roof over your head!

 Secured lines of credit generally feature lower interest rates, but they’re usually variable rates.
 If interest rates rise, this can become quite burdensome.

 Make sure you understand the exact terms of your secured line of credit before signing anything.
 Although it’s helpful to have access to business financing, you don’t want to get stuck with high-interest rates.

 Conclusion: Secured Lines of Credit Can Be a Great Working Capital Option

-As you can see, there are many benefits to secured lines of credit, but also some drawbacks.
-Ultimately, a secured line of credit could be a great option to consider if you’re interested in business financing, because you’ll have access to capital that you can draw upon.
-At the same time, you should only take out as much as you need, so that you don’t put your business’s finances at risk.
+As you can see, there are many benefits to secured lines of credit and some drawbacks.
+Ultimately, a secured line of credit could be a great option if you’re interested in business financing because you’ll have access to capital that you can draw upon as needed.
+At the same time, you should only take out as much as you need so that you don’t put your business’s finances at risk.

-However, you’ll have to put up valuable assets to secure the credit.
-This will increase your own risks and you could lose your home or other assets.
+However, you’ll have to put up valuable assets to secure the credit, which will increase your risks, and you could lose your home or other assets.
 Make sure you consider these risks when evaluating funding opportunities.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.